shiofreecss/Gosei-Play/README.md

 3. **During gameplay:**
    - Black plays first (unless handicap is set)
    - Click on an intersection to place a stone during your turn
-   - Use the "Pass Turn" button when you have no good moves
+   - Use the "Pass Turn" button in the Game Controls section when you have no good moves
    - The game ends after both players pass consecutively
    - Territory is counted manually at the end of the game

+4. **Game controls:**
+   - All game controls are located in the Game Information panel
+   - Pass turn, request undo, and resign options are available during gameplay
+   - Use the chat feature to communicate with your opponent

-4. **Game sharing:**
+5. **Game sharing:**
    - Use the "Copy Game Link" button to share the game with your opponent

 ## Board Sizes